RV navigation basics

 A couple planning a trip to the Devils tower

 Maps are graphic representations of the location and relationship of places and their connectors.
-Road maps emphasize the connectors, the roads.
+Road maps emphasize the connectors and the roads.
 (A collection of road maps is called a road atlas.)
 The size and scale of road maps help drivers select the best (shortest, fastest) path between locations.

 In addition to typical map features (city and town names, road numbers, and relative size), RV drivers often require more information for safe travel.
 Is there a steep grade, low bridge, weight-restricted routes, or sufficient fuel stations?